-Monroe, a Democratic-Republican, was President of the United States from 1817 to 1825.
+Monroe was President of the United States and was a Democratic-Republican.
+He served from 1817 to 1825.

 From Aug 1790 to May 1794, Monroe missed 2 of 116 roll call votes, which is 1.7%.
 This is better than the median of 14.7% among the lifetime records of senators serving in May 1794.
 The chart below reports missed votes over time.